Walker allows 1 hit in 7 innings, Mets walk past Cards 4-1 - WTMJ

 Associated Press

-ST. LOUIS (AP) — Taijuan Walker allowed one hit in seven innings, the Mets scored three runs on bases-loaded walks and beat the St. Louis Cardinals 4-1 on Thursday.
+ST. LOUIS (AP) — Taijuan Walker allowed one hit in seven innings and the Mets scored three runs on bases-loaded walks to beat the St. Louis Cardinals 4-1 on Thursday.

 Walker (2-1) struck out eight and walked none as the Mets salvaged a split after dropping the first two of the four-game series in St. Louis.
-New York won despite leaving 17 runners on base.
+New York won despite leaving 17 runners on base, tying a team record for a nine-inning game.

+“It’s just get strike one,” Walker said.
+“Once I get strike one, I feel like I’m in control, and I feel like I did a good job of doing that today and just really pounding the strike zone.
+I feel like I could throw everything for strikes when I needed to.
+Even when I got behind, I was able to throw a changeup or something just to go off the fastball and get them to fly or ground out.”

 Walker set the tone by striking out the side in the first inning.
 He retired the final 18 batters he faced after Paul DeJong reached on a fielder’s choice and throwing error that set up the Cardinals’ lone run in the second.